rlekni/f12020-telemetry/README.md

 * `sudo docker run -it -v /data/db:/mongodata -p 27017:27017 --name mongodb -d mongo`
 * `sudo docker start mongodb`

-To access the databases, download mongo compass
+To access the databases, download mongo compass or spin up `mongo-express` which is part of `docker-compose.yaml`.

 ## Docker